Back to Resources

 Selenium IDE Tutorial: Overview, Features, & Benefits

-Before diving into the tool, let’s first answer the question ‘what is the Selenium IDE?’
-Technically, it’s an integrated development environment, in simple terms, however, it’s an open-source record and playback tool for the web.
-The tool is accessible via an extension in your web browser (you’ll need to add the extension yourself - currently the IDE extension supports both Chrome and Firefox).
-The Selenium IDE works by simply recording your actions as you navigate a web application (or web page) and turns them into scripts (a collection of commands and arguments).
-The scripts are recorded using a proprietary language called ‘Selenese’ but can be exported to WebDriver code using C# NUnit, Java JUnit, JavaScript Mocha, Ruby RSpec, or Python Pytest.
-Once a session has been recorded, users can easily rerun the test, manipulate test commands, and debug test runs using the IDE.
+Selenium IDE is an open-source record and playback test automation extension for Chrome, Firefox, and Edge browsers.
+It allows developers to make simple recordings of their actions as they navigate a web application or web page, then turn the recordings into scripts.
+The scripts are recorded using a proprietary language but can be exported to WebDriver code using NUnit, JUnit, Mocha, Ruby RSpec, or Python Pytest.
+Once a session has been recorded, users can rerun the test, manipulate test commands, and debug test runs.

-The Command-line Runner - also referred to as the Selenium Side Runner.
-As mentioned above, one of the pitfalls of the early Selenium IDE was no support for cross-browser testing and no support for parallelization.
-This has all been solved with the advent of the Command-line Runner where you can now run tests on any browser, in parallel, and on a Grid (without needing to write any code!).
-To achieve this, users must install the runner as well as the associated browser drivers for local test runs.
+The Selenium Side Runner (command line runner): One of the pitfalls of the original Selenium IDE was that it had no support for cross-browser support or parallelization.
+This has been solved with the advent of the Command-line Runner where you can now run tests on any browser, in parallel, and on a Grid (without needing to write any code!).
+To achieve this, you need to install the runner as well as the associated browser drivers for local test runs.
 Currently, Firefox, Chrome, Edge, IE, and Safari are supported and the Selenium IDE has great documentation on how to configure your environment.

-Another major limitation of the earlier version of the Selenium IDE was the very flaky element identification process and how brittle it was.
+Multiple locators: Another major limitation of the earlier version of the Selenium IDE was the very flaky element identification process and how brittle it was.
 Previously the IDE would use one element locator - either XPath or CSS and simply wait for the element.
 Now the Selenium IDE records multiple locators for each element it interacts with.
 If one locator fails during playback, the others will be tried until one is successful.
-For proof of this concept, I recorded a basic test where I verified text as one of my test steps.
 You can see the IDE captured multiple XPath elements for my target, on top of the original CSS target:

 Selenium CSS targets

-Control Flow, in my opinion, is one of the coolest additions to the IDE and one that filled a significant shortcoming to the tool.
-With Control Flow, the Selenium IDE includes commands that enable you to add conditional logic and looping to your tests.
-Now you can execute a command (or set of commands) only when certain conditions are met, or execute commands repeatedly based on pre-defined criteria.
-This is such a critical aspect of functional testing and one that deserves renewed attention because now you can create smart tests with the IDE, you can test code paths previously unchecked.
+Flow Control: The most novel addition to the IDE is Control Flow, which provides a lot of flexibility that was previously only available when writing code.
+Selenium IDE now includes commands that enable you to add conditional logic and looping to your tests.
+You can execute a command (or set of commands) only when certain conditions are met, or execute commands repeatedly based on pre-defined criteria.
+This is a critical aspect of functional testing and one that deserves renewed attention because now you can create smart tests with the IDE, and you can test code paths previously unchecked.
 Here is an example directly from the Selenium IDE documentation illustrating a loop where the ‘times’ command is used to specify the number of iterations:

 Selenium IDE iterations